 Fan (with remote!)

 Surge Protector – Protect your bike the same way you would a computer or television.

 Something to clean your bike with – It’s going to get sweaty and smelly.
 The tablet is sweat-proof, but I prefer to treat it gently like any other device.
 I use the same cleaner that I use on the rest of my house, one of my other very favorite things Force of Nature.
 It disinfects as effectively as bleach, cleans glass and deodorizes.
 A magical countertop device transforms water, salt and vinegar into a safe cleaning solution for your entire home.
-Sign up for their emails to receive their regular promotions, right now it’s a great deal, $15 off & free shipping on Bundles with code NOVIRUS15 or 20% off on Kits with code SAFEKIT20.
+Sign up for their emails to receive their regular promotions, right now it’s a great deal, $15 off & free shipping on Starter Kits and Value Bundles with code LOVE2SAVE.

 Padded Seat Cover – If you are not already a regular rider, your “seat” is going to be fairly sore for the first week or two, no matter what you do.
 It happens to everyone and your body will adjust.
 Some people find significant comfort in a padded seat cover.